Aalyahmonday/ytbplus/FAQ.md

 ***
 ### Q: Cast to TV not working?
 ❖ Remove the vanilla YouTube.

 ***
+### Q: I see ads when casting to TV?
+❖ Let's make it simple: Cast to TV means you tell your TV play a video.
+But your TV loads that video directly from YouTube, not from your phone.
+❖ If you use AirPlay then you won't see any ads, because you're streaming your video directly to your TV.

+***
 ### Q: How many App ID does uYouPlus take?
 (AltStore)